Spain caps year-end parties at 10 people, restricts domestic travel | Health

 Governments across Europe are trying to navigate between avoiding spreading the virus over the holiday season and allowing people to celebrate with family and friends.
 The 10-person limit includes children, and the official recommendation is for people from the same household to celebrate together without outside guests.

-Spain imposed a six-month state of emergency in October, giving regions legal backing to impose curfews and other restrictions.
+Spain imposed a six-month state of emergency starting in November, which gives regions legal backing to impose curfews and other restrictions.
 While the rate of infection in Spain has slowed since, its overall tally of over 1.66 million COVID-19 cases is among the highest in western Europe.
 The death toll reached 45,784 on Wednesday.

+The holiday rules were agreed under the six-month state of emergency, which will be in place until May.
+The executive also announced on Wednesday that while the state of emergency lasts, the regions will have to guarantee housing for vulnerable people, and evictions will be restricted.

 - READ MORE ON: